tetratelabs/eg-backstage-demo/README.md

 2022-10-23T02:45:10.261Z backstage info Listening on :7007
 ```

-afterwards, you can open a browser by pointing it to http://localhost:7007.
+you can open a browser by pointing it to http://localhost:7007.

 ![Exposing a service](https://user-images.githubusercontent.com/73152/197379576-510ae57a-e83a-4360-b46d-e25c9d0e0834.png)